thedatabaseme/pythia/docs/02_INSTALL_RDBMS.md

 # Install RDBMS with Pythia

 The most basic Feature of Pythia is, to install an Oracle Database RDBMS on a Linux machine of your choice.
 If you haven't done so, please read the [General Instructions](https://github.com/thedatabaseme/pythia/blob/master/docs/01_GENERAL.md) before you continue reading this one.
 The RDBMS Installation will most likely be combined with other Tasks (TAGs) you want to have done by Pythia.
 We will give you some examples here, but you can find the details in the according documentation.
+This can be done by specifying the `rdbms` TAG.

 ## Prerequisites

 During the Prerequisite Check that Pythia does everytime you let her go, the according Prerequisites will be implemented.
 When specifying the "rdbms" TAG, the following will be done during the prerequisite phase.

   - Ensure that OS User and Group exist.
 If not, Pythia will create them with a random Password
-  - Ensure that all needed Directories are created to install the Software in (specified in the vars/rdbms_dict.yml)
+  - Ensure that all needed Directories are created to install the Software in (specified in the `vars/rdbms_dict.yml`)
   - Ensure that all needed OS Packages are installed.
 Be aware, you need access to a Repository here!

 ## Variables